lenn0n/devGuide/devops/jenkins-starter.md

     https://www.jenkins.io/doc/book/installing/kubernetes/

-If you want to run node inside the jenkins controller without plugin, add this line in the Dockerfile of jenkins docker container that is given above.
-You can also do this in Linux, just remove the RUN command and install it.

-    RUN apt-get install -y nodejs

 Once the Jenkins successfully installed, run it and they will ask a password to unlock.
 There would be a guide where you can find it.
 > Snippet for going inside a container:

     docker exec -it CONTAINER_ID bash

+If you want to run NodeJS inside of the jenkins controller, select Custom selections upon initial setup, find NodeJS in build tools selection and install it.
+Finally, update the tool configuration for NodeJS:
+> Dashboard > Manage Jenkins > NodeJS Installations > Add NodeJS

+Provide the name of the tool to be used, click 'Install automatically', select your desired version and save it.
+Here's how to use it inside your pipeline:

+     stage("Test Application"){
+      steps {
+        nodejs(nodeJSInstallationName: 'nodejs') { // 'nodejs' value should match the tool name you provided above step. sh 'npm run test'
+        }
+      }
+    }

 ###   ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) Pipeline Concepts